-- 1. The maximum level of cumulative maximum capacity of power generating modules classified as emerging technologies in a synchronous area shall be 0.1 % of the annual maximum load in [2014] in that synchronous area. - 2.
-Member States shall ensure that the maximum level of cumulative maximum capacity of power generating modules classified as emerging technologies is calculated by multiplying the maximum level of cumulative maximum capacity of power generating modules classified as emerging technologies of a synchronous area with the ratio of annual electrical energy generated in [2014] in the Member State to the total annual electrical energy generated in [2014] in the respective synchronous area to which the Member State belongs.
+- 1. The maximum level of cumulative maximum capacity of power generating modules for emerging technologies in a synchronous area shall be 0.1 % of the annual maximum load in [2014] in that synchronous area at the time of entry into force of this Regulation. - 2.
+Member States shall ensure that the maximum level of cumulative maximum capacity of power generating modules for emerging technologies are calculated by multiplying the maximum level of cumulative maximum capacity of power generating modules for emerging technologies of a synchronous area with the ratio of annual electrical energy generated in the previous year in the Member State to the total previous annual electrical energy generated in the respective synchronous area the Member State belongs to.